 For this reason, here we rely on a construction of the space of smooth vector fields $\calW$ based, instead, on the definition of a differential operator encoding smoothness, as done for instance in the planar 2D case in \cite{Beg2005}.
 However, in the planar 2D case a matrix operator for a vector field $u:\R^2 \ra \R^2$ can be defined as the isotropic Laplacian operator

 where $\Delta$ is the Laplacian operator for real valued functions.
-Such operator applies the Laplacian operator component-wise to a vector field in $\R^2$, exploiting the fact that, in the Euclidean space $\R^2$ there is a global reference system.
-The introduction of an analogous operator for vector fields on a manifold is not straightforward for the main reason that nearby vectors, living on different tangent spaces, cannot be compared component-wise, as they are expressed in different local basis.
-The definition of such coordinate independent operator for vector fields requires additional notions of Riemannian geometry.
+The isotropic Laplacian applies the Laplacian operator component-wise to a vector field in $\R^2$, exploiting the fact that, in the Euclidean space $\R^2$ there is a global reference system.
+The introduction of an analogous operator for vector fields on a manifold is not straightforward for the main reason that nearby vectors live on different tangent spaces.
+The definition of such a coordinate independent operator for vector fields requires additional notions of Riemannian geometry.
 In particular, we rely on the Bochner-Laplacian, which is used to enforce smoothness on the vector fields generating diffeomorphism on a manifold.